 Correction of Records

-If, after inspecting and reviewing his/her records, the student believes that any information contained in them is inaccurate or misleading or violates his/her privacy or other rights, the student may request in writing that the custodial office amend the records.
+If, after inspecting and reviewing his/her/their records, the student believes that any information contained in them is inaccurate or misleading or violates his/her/their privacy or other rights, the student may request in writing that the custodial office amend the records.

 The custodial office must reach a decision and inform the student of this decision in writing within a reasonable period of time after receipt of the request.

 If the custodial office refuses to amend the record in accordance with the students’ request, the student has the right to a hearing.

 This hearing will be conducted by a committee appointed by the President, consisting of persons who do not have a direct interest in the outcome of the hearing.

 The hearing will be held within a reasonable period of time after the student has made the request and the student will be given notice of the date, place and time, reasonably in advance of the hearing.